standardebooks/web/tests/framework/README.md

 ## Tests

 To test the framework, run `run-tests.sh`.
 If the tests pass, there is no output.
-If the tests fail, a file `tests-output` is created and can can compared to `tests-golden`, which contains the expected correct test output.
+If the tests fail, a file `tests-output` is created and can be compared to `tests-golden`, which contains the expected correct test output.

 Note that some endpoints may return `POST` in the `allow` header, even though `http-post.php` doesn't exist.
 This is because since HTML forms only allow `GET` and `POST`, we must tunnel all other methods via `POST` with a `_method` field containing the actual desired method (e.g. `_method=DELETE`).
 Therefore any endpoint that accepts `DELETE`, `PATCH`, or `PUT` must also accept `POST` to enable this tunneling.